Key Highlights

 Question 3: Is health important in your culture?

-It surely Is.
+- It surely is.
 In my culture, people believe that health is wealth.
 Most families avoid junk food and cook at home.
-If someone is sick, due to the support of the family and healthy environment, they become alright very soon.
+If someone is sick, due to the support of the family and a healthy environment, they become alright very soon.

-Latest Useful Idioms and Phrases for IELTS (with PDF Download)
+What are the Latest and Most Useful Idioms and Phrases for IELTS in 2026? (with PDF Download)

 Looking for a systematic review before the test?
-These practical useful idioms for IELTS speaking pdf will help you to swiftly grasp and remember high-scoring idioms.
-It features phrases based on topics, actual IELTS examples, and some tips for their usage, making it a good means of practicing offline.
+These practical, useful idioms for IELTS speaking pdf will help you to swiftly grasp and remember high-scoring idioms.
+It features phrases based on topics, actual IELTS examples, and some tips for their usage, making it a good means of practising offline.
 The useful idioms for IELTS speaking PDF contains:

 -